viralpoetry/alzheimer-password-generator/README.md

  - Attacker should not be able to brute force master passphrase from the salt and knowledge of one password (PBKDF with lots of iterations).

+ - it provides protection against basic keyloggers (but they can read our salt from the memory / file...)

 Libraries used:
 https://github.com/kiandra/Delta-jQuery-UI-Theme